1958 Chevrolet Bel Air Impala Convertible

 The winning bidder will be offered a one-year complimentary membership to the Antique Automobile Club of America.
 In addition, each AACA award won to date will be transferred to the new buyer’s name, in the event he/she wishes to continue to show the car to achieve the Grand National Award designation in the future.

 Motorama showgoers in 1956 saw a hint of what was to come for Chevrolet, which debuted a new, range-topping nameplate: Impala.
-The 1958 Impala that emerged two years later within the Bel Air series was both the brand’s new flagship and an anniversary celebration for Chevrolet, available as a two-door coupe and convertible.
+Available as a coupe or convertible, the 1958 Impala that launched two years later as part of the revered Bel Air series was both the brand’s new flagship and an anniversary celebration for Chevrolet.
 With efforts to attract more upscale buyers underway, the styling intentionally recalled Cadillacs of the era.

 The Impala was based on the Bel Air, but its Cadillac-inspired chrome grille penned by the legendary stylist Harley Earl helped it stand apart.
 Dual headlights, another styling landmark for Chevrolet, flanked the grille.
-Chrome side moldings ran nearly the entire length of the car, pairing well with mock exhaust ports in the lower rear quarter panels and numerous simulated vents.
-Inside, polychrome vinyl and loads of anodized aluminum trim made this one of General Motor’s most stylish cabins.
+Chrome side moldings ran nearly the entire length of the car, pairing well with numerous simulated vents and mock exhaust ports in the lower rear quarter panels.
+Inside, polychrome vinyl and anodized aluminum trim made this one of General Motor’s most stylish cabins.

 Finished now as it left the factory, the Impala Convertible’s lustrous Rio Red paint coordinates perfectly with the well-detailed, tri-tone gray, black, and red interior, replete with a handsome dash clock, Wonder Bar push-button radio, compass, heater, two-tone steering wheel, and anodized aluminum trim beneath the power-operated soft-top.
 The Antique Automotive Club of America recognized the incredible restoration work with a Senior National First Prize in 2022 and a Grand National award in 2023, a year in which it was also one of only 19 finalists nominated for the AACA’s Zenith Award, which recognizes outstanding restorations.